cmgoffena13/etl-watcher/README.md

 ### How It Works

-The timeliness check runs on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoint as often as you like, it does broad coverage) and evaluates each pipeline against its defined rules.
+The timeliness check runs on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoint as often as you like, it does broad coverage).
+These endpoints queue background tasks using Celery workers to evaluate each pipeline against its defined rules.

 #### Timeliness Check Features
 - **Lookback Window**: Configurable time window to check for overdue executions (e.g., last 60 minutes)